guyyanai/minitools/README.md

 # minitools
 This repository contains minitools such as a pdf merger as commands.
-The repository is work inb progress, any recommendations for more tools are welcome.
+The repository is work in progress, any recommendations for more tools are welcome.
 ## pdf-merge
 ### **Setup**
 1. Clone this repository.